sagemath/sagewiki_to_gh-2022-10-10/Conda.md

  * …

 == MacOS ==
-Packages do not exist yet.
-We are waiting for #12426 to get merged.
+Packages do not exist yet. --(We are waiting for #12426 to get merged.)--

 == Windows ==
 There is likely not going to be a working package in the near future, see https://groups.google.com/d/msg/sage-devel/wyaV8x5qolI/jVS4DKBvCAAJ.